w-hoshi/search-rescue-drone/README.md

 ELP USB camera ──> yolo_ros (YOLOv8) ──> /yolo/detections ──> [person_mapper]
 ```

-Two things about that diagram are worth stating plainly:
+Two things about that diagram:

 **Localization is LiDAR-only.** Odometry comes from scan matching in `rf2o_laser_odometry`.
 The MPU-6050 IMU is wired and readable but is not in the estimation loop; see below for what we tried.
 The camera is monocular, so there is no visual SLAM and no depth.

-**Detection and mapping ran as separate subsystems.** Both halves work on their own — mapping in demo 1, detection in demo 2 — but they were never run together.
+**Detection and mapping ran as separate subsystems.** Both halves work on their own but they were never run together.
 Bounding boxes were never placed onto the occupancy grid.
 The node that would do that, `person_mapper`, is in this repo and was never run.
 The bracket around it in the diagram marks that boundary.

 ## Repository layout